-- Perspectives on e-mobility devices on roads and multi-use paths - Comments on safely sharing trails and pathways with pedestrians - Priorities for expanding the network pathways, as well as education on courtesy for shared spaces.
-In identifying scooters, e-bikes, and cyclists capable of reaching higher speeds.
-Support was given for separation between pedestrians and cyclists on multi-use closures (e.g., climate impacts, road construction, etc.) was highlighted.
-In response, we heard about the challenges of sharing facilities with econnections to East Richmond to allow options in the event of road priorities for the future network, the importance of having multiple
+- Perspectives on e-mobility devices on roads and multi-use paths - Comments on safely sharing trails and pathways with pedestrians - Priorities for expanding the network

+In response, we heard about the challenges of sharing facilities with escooters, e-bikes, and cyclists capable of reaching higher speeds.
+Support was given for separation between pedestrians and cyclists on multi-use pathways, as well as education on courtesy for shared spaces.
+In identifying priorities for the future network, the importance of having multiple connections to East Richmond to allow options in the event of road closures (e.g., climate impacts, road construction, etc.) was highlighted.